100+ Best Fundraising Ideas for Everyone in 2024

 3. Movie Night

-Set up a movie screen in your hall or team up with your local cinema to get a special rate for families to attend a new release.
+Set up a movie screen in your gym or auditorium, or team up with your local cinema to get a special rate for families to attend.
 Decorate the space and make it comfortable by adding pillows and blankets.

 Fundraising Potential: ++